What Size Truck Do You Need To Pull A Fifth Wheel

 Fifth wheels tend to be bigger and heavier than standard travel trailers, so your truck needs to be up to the task.

-The most important factor in choosing a truck is the trailer’s weight.
+The most important factor in choosing what size truck do you need to pull a fifth wheel is the trailer’s weight.

 Key Things to Consider: